PlatformLab/HomaModule/README.md

 - The subdirectory "tests" contains an assortment of programs that may be useful in exercising Homa.
 Compile them by typing "make" in that subdirectory.

+ - Some additional tools you might find useful:
+   - Homa collects various metrics about its behavior, such as the size distribution of incoming messages.
+You can access these through the file /proc/net/homa_metrics.
+The script "tests/diff_metrics.py" will compare two metrics files collected at different times and show only the counters that have changed.
+   - Homa exports a collection of configuration parameters through the sysctl mechanism.
+To see what is available, type "sysctl net.homa".